Experimentally Realizing Convolution Processing in the Photonic Synthetic Frequency Dimension: Introduction

 In this work, we experimentally demonstrate the use of a synthetic frequency dimension \cite{Yuan:18, yuan2021tutorial} as formed by a dynamically modulated ring resonator to enable convolution operations.
 Specifically, we synthesize a wide range of convolution kernels with analytically pre-determined modulation waveforms.
 We achieve various intended convolution kernels with good agreement with theory.
 We demonstrate the convolution computation by generating different frequency-mode inputs.
 The output frequency comb obtained from the ring agrees well with the target output as processed by convolution.
 We also introduce a pathway to broaden the kinds of kernels that can be implemented experimentally when the modulation strength is limited.

 The concept of synthetic frequency dimension has been previously employed to demonstrate topological physics \cite{Dutt2019, Dutt59, Hu:20, Wang1240} and matrix-vector multiplication \cite{Buddhiraju2021, zhao2021scaling}.
-But the use of synthetic frequency dimension for convolution \cite{PhysRevApplied.18.034088} has not been demonstrated experimentally.
-Frequency combs have been previously used for optical convolution purposes \cite{austrialia_review,Xu2021, Feldmann2021}.
+But the use of synthetic frequency dimension for convolution \cite{PhysRevApplied.18.034088} has {{rarely}} been demonstrated experimentally. {{While convolution can be viewed as a special case of matrix-vector multiplication, the matrix that corresponds to a convolution operation has a translational symmetry.
+Exploiting this translational symmetry enables a simpler implementation as compared with the implementation of a general matrix-vector multiplication operation.} Frequency combs have been previously used for optical convolution purposes \cite{austrialia_review,Xu2021, Feldmann2021}.
 Refs. \cite{austrialia_review,Xu2021, Feldmann2021} however do not utilize the \textit{dynamics} of light along the frequency dimension, i.e., these works do not utilize the possibility of frequency mixing and conversion as offered by a dynamically modulated system, which is at the heart of the concept of synthetic frequency dimension.
 Our work introduces a new physics mechanism for achieving optical convolution and is important for the quest to achieve large-scale parallel optical computation with compact devices.